tatumio/tatum-php/docs/Api/LitecoinApi.md

  Send LTC to blockchain addresses.

  Litecoin transactions are based on UTXOs.
 "UTXO" stands for "Unspent Transaction Output".
 A UTXO is the amount of LTC that remains at a Litecoin address after a cryptocurrency transaction involving this address has been performed.
 The UTXO can then be used as input for a new cryptocurrency transaction.
 For more information about the UTXO, see the <a href="https://developer.bitcoin.org/devguide/transactions.html" target="_blank">Bitcoin user documentation</a>.
-To check UTXOs in a transaction, see the <a href="#ltcgetutxo">API for getting information about a transaction output (UTXO) in a Litecoin transaction</a>.
+To check UTXOs in a transaction, see the <a href="https://apidoc.tatum.io/tag/Litecoin/#operation/ltcgetutxo">API for getting information about a transaction output (UTXO) in a Litecoin transaction</a>.

  You can build a LTC transaction by one of the following methods: